truenas/middleware/docs/userguide/index.rst

 you experiment to see which are supported by your clients and improve your network's performance.

 Windows automatically caches file sharing information.
 If you make changes to a CIFS share or to the permissions of a volume/dataset being shared by CIFS and are no longer able to access the share, try logging out and back into the Windows system.
-Alternately, users can type **net use /delete *** from the command line to clear their SMB sessions.
+Alternately, users can type :command:`net use /delete` from the command line to clear their SMB sessions.

 Windows also automatically caches login information.
 If you wish users to be prompted to login every time access is required, reduce the cache settings on the client computers.